 By car: You can access Multnomah Falls directly off Interstate 84, or along a more scenic route along the stunning Historic Columbia River Highway, that passes a number of waterfalls, including Multnomah Falls.
 A Timed Vehicle Access Permit might be required to drive along the Historic Columbia River Highway from late May to early September, between Vista House and Ainsworth State Park.

 By shuttle: The best way to get to Multnomah Falls is to take the cheap shuttle from the Gateway Transit Center in Portland.

-Waterfall tickets: Timed Ticket Reservations might be required to visit Multnomah Falls from late May through September.
+Waterfall tickets: A Timed Use Permit might be required for each visitor to Multnomah Falls from late May through September.

 5 best things to do at Multnomah Falls